 Spotting the symptoms of a lack of innovation is a matter of knowing where to look.
 Some of the warning signs are:

-- Determination to ‘milk’ legacy systems: Too often, companies spent large amounts of money on systems and procedures that are no longer effective.
-Holding onto these beyond their sell-by date isn’t good economic sense, and it doesn’t maximize the value of your expenditure.
-What it does do is leave you limping along with a system that contributes only a percentage of the value you need it to deliver.
+- You attempt to preserve legacy systems.
+Too often, companies spend large amounts of money on systems and procedures that are no longer effective.
+Holding onto these traditions hurts your business economically, as it does not maximize the value of your expenditure.

-- Lack of budget for future developments: Unless you allocate funds to pursuing and implementing technology as fast as it happens, your company is likely to find itself playing catch-up.
-Invest now in future systems and processes to keep in step with developments.
+- There is a lack of budget for future developments.
+Unless you allocate funds to pursuing and implementing technology as fast as it happens, your company will likely find itself playing catch-up.
+Plan now for future systems and processes to keep up to date with developments.

 Importance of Innovation